Though the anniversary itself takes place on June 25, the ceremony is held today at a meeting of the signatory countries at the UN Center in Geneva.

 According to the report on compliance of the convention processed by Centre for the Environment and Arnika, there is a substantial issue of enforceability of the written law and the voice of the public is often not taken into account.
 People still have to file an official written request to the authorities, which reply fully to only 55 % of those, the organizations claim.
 In many cases, it is difficult even to learn about the decision-making process being launched.

 Even though the courts of justice have finally begun exploring the options of engaging actively in the cases of spatial planning and the granting of environmental permits, the construction processes are one of the most dubious.
 Mainly the recent hydropower plant boom negatively affects local citizens, while they have almost none information on the projects nor a power to oppose.
 The villagers in Fojnica, Kotor Varoš or Kruščica have stood against the construction, but some of them were oppressed for this.

 Belarus - In general, the accession to the Aarhus Convention set a long-term trend of adjusting the current legislation to ensure the rights of citizens to access environment related information, public participation.
 Many positive changes in legislation were made thanks to decisions of the Compliance Committee and the Meetings of the Parties in past years.

-During the mentioned last MOP in Budva, Montenegro, the government of Belarus was accused of persecuting environmental activist , for which it received an international reprimand.
-However, further improvement is necessary, e.g. in the early public participation in decision-making.
-The existing procedures are insufficient and do not provide immediate protection in cases of activists persecution.
+During the last mentioned MOP in Budva, Montenegro, the government of Belarus was accused of persecuting environmental activist , for which he received an international reprimand.
+However, further improvement is necessary, eg in early public participation in decision-making.
+The existing procedures are insufficient and do not provide immediate protection in cases of persecution.
 Cases of persecution and pressure on activists require prompt actions.
 The consideration of communications for several years may have irreversible consequences, and therefore do not provide adequate protection for activists.